Twigman/tyche-dummy-endpoints/README.md

 # tyche-dummy-endpoints
-WebService and REST Endpoints to test tyche
+WebService and REST endpoints to test tyche